e-picas/bash-library/MANPAGE.md

 -   manage a **configuration dotfile** for a script: some methods allows you to read, write, update and delete configuration values in a file
 -   manage **temporary files** and **log files**
--   use a set of **common options** (described in next section) to let the user interact with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation
+-   use a set of **common options** (described in next "Options" section) to let the user interact with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation

-We mostly try to follow the [GNU coding standards](http://www.gnu.org/prep/standards/standards.html) to keep user in a known environment ...
+For the library source code and messages outputs, we mostly try to follow the [GNU coding standards](http://www.gnu.org/prep/standards/standards.html) to keep user in a known environment ...

+## INTERFACE

+When calling the library script itself from command line, a user interface is available to deal (install/update/uninstall) with a copy of the library locally or globally in your system.
+To start with this interface, you can run:

+    path/to/piwi-bash-library.sh (--less) help

+A basic synopsis of the interface is:

+    path/to/piwi-bash-library.sh -[common options] --target=path --preset=default action-name

+See the "Options" section below for specific options usage.

+### The following actions are available

+**help** and **usage**
+:   get an 'help' and 'usage' information about the interface itself

+**install**
+:   install a copy of the library locally or in your system

+**version**
+:   get the version informations about an installed copy ; use option `quiet` to get only the version number

+**check**
+:   check if an installed copy is up-to-date

+**update**
+:   update an installed copy with newer version if so ; this will update the MINOR version

+**uninstall**
+:   uninstall a copy from a system path

+**selfupdate**, **self-update**
+:   update the current library script (called script `$0`) with newer version if so

+**selfvers**, **self-version**
+:   get the current library script version informations (called script `$0`) ; use option `quiet` to get only the version number

+**doc**, **documentation**
+:   see the library documentation ; use option `verbose` to increase verbosity ; you can add an `md` prefix to get the documentation in Markdown format ('mddoc' or 'mddocumentation')

 ## OPTIONS

 Each script depending on the library may define its own options.
 Report to the script manpage or help string for more infos.

-*The following common options are supported (MUST be used first):*
+*The following common options are supported (MAY be used first):*

 **-h**, **--help**
-:    show this information message
+:    show an information message

 **-v**, **--verbose**
 :    increase script verbosity ; this will define the environment variables `VERBOSE` on `true`